-This spring, enjoy a private guided tour of Crosby Street Hotel's renowned art collection, which has been carefully curated by Firmdale Hotels' Co-owner and Creative Director, Kit Kemp.
+Art Walks have returned to New York City.
+Join us for a private guided tour of Crosby Street Hotel's renowned art collection, which has been carefully curated by Founder and Creative Director of Firmdale Hotels and Kit Kemp Design Studio, Kit Kemp.

-Kit Kemp’s passion for art is present within the interior design of all Firmdale Hotels in both London and New York; famous paintings and sculptures are juxtaposed beside pieces by up-and-coming artists.
-Crosby Street Hotel's collection includes Fernando Botero's iconic 12-foot cat sculpture, welcoming guests at the entrance of the hotel, a dramatic painting by Anselm Kiefer and Justine Smith's fabulous sculptural dogs.
+Kit Kemp’s passion for art is present within the design of all Firmdale Hotels in both London and New York; famous paintings and sculptures are juxtaposed beside pieces by up-and-coming artists.
+Crosby Street Hotel's iconic collection includes Fernando Botero's iconic 12-foot cat sculpture, welcoming guests at the entrance of the hotel, a dramatic painting by Anselm Kiefer and Justine Smith's unique sculptural dogs.

-Guests will be guided through the collection by artist Lyora Pissarro, before a walking tour exploring some of Chelsea and Tribeca's leading commercial galleries.
-Each tour in the series will be unique as Lyora will arrange exclusive visits to inspiring and current exhibitions by both renowned names and emerging talent.
+Guests will be guided through the hotel's collection by artist Lyora Pissarro, before journeying on a walking tour of some of Tribeca and Chelsea's most prestigious galleries.
+Each tour will be unique as Lyora will arrange exclusive visits to inspiring and current exhibitions by both renowned names and emerging talent.

 79 Crosby Street, New York, NY 10012